lizathulya/lizathulya/README.md

 ### 🌟 Fun Facts
 - 🖋️ I love writing blogs on Data Analytics.
 - 🌍 I enjoy good thrillers.
-- 🎯 My goal is to be a Mater in Data.
+- 🎯 My goal is to be a Data Mastero

 ---